 • MONITORING: check the growth of the larvae on a daily basis and record your observations.
 Control the temperature and humidity.
-To monitor the development of the larvae, it is important to count the days from the administration of the first meal after each it is important to count the days from the administration of the first meal after each pause from one instar to the next.
+To monitor the development of the larvae, it is important to count the days from the administration of the first meal after each it is important to count the days from the administration of the first meal.